How to Configure Cloud Data Synchronization with Empty Database

 Note that Skyvia has certain requirements to consider for synchronization.
 Skyvia supports synchronization not for every object in every cloud source.
 It requires that these cloud objects have fields, storing the record creation and modification time.
 You can find the information about these limitations in the corresponding Cloud Sources topics.
 Some cloud sources, like Salesforce, support synchronization for most objects, and some — only for a few objects.

 As for databases, Skyvia requires synchronized tables to have auto-generated primary keys.
-This is the reason why we should manually modify database tables after creating them via a replication package, because replication package creates primary keys that are not auto-generated.
+This is the reason why we should manually modify database tables after creating them via a replication, because replication creates primary keys that are not auto-generated.

 Connections